8ctorres/Senior-Final/README.md

 ## string.js

-You have 6 functions to completes.
+You have 6 functions to complete.
 -  PasswordMessage()
 -  inRange()
 -  exports.containsUpper = function()